 Countries appear on the Watchlist because our analysis suggests they are at high risk of experiencing events that, given the existing vulnerability of the population and/or the country's limited response capability, could trigger a humanitarian crisis.
 They were selected, scored and ranked by means of a multi-stage process of quantitative and qualitative analysis.
-A detailed description of the quantitative analysis conducted can be found <a href="https://example.com/here.com/
+A detailed description of the quantitative analysis conducted can be found here.
+A brief overview of the process follows.